lohcoh/lohcoh-core/lohcoh-docs/Generator/LowkoderObjectSystem.md

 Background...

-In Lowkoder, *metadata* is a tree of data objects that is configured at startup and is thereafter immutable.
+In Lowkoder, *metadata* is a tree of data objects that is configured at startup and is thereafter immutable, except by rules.
 Like metadata, a context tree is also a tree of data objects.
-A RuleSet is a collection of rules where the rules in the collection modify property values in a given metadata tree based on the property values in a given context tree.
+A RuleSet is a collection of rules that modify metadata based on the values in a given context tree.

-In Lowkoder, every UI component has it's own context tree.
+In Lowkoder, every UI component has it's own context and metadata trees.
-Every component's context tree inherits property values from the context tree associated with the component's parent.
+Every component's context tree inherits property values from the component's parent's context tree.
 Every component's context tree is initialized with property values and then given to the application's RuleSet to create a new metadata tree, customized for the associated component by the RuleSet.
 The associated component uses the custom metadata to generate content.